Quantum optimization within lattice gauge theory model on a quantum simulator: AUTHOR CONTRIBUTIONS

-\section{Author contributions}
+\section{AUTHOR CONTRIBUTIONS}

-Z.Y. and Z.Z. contributed equally to this work.
-Z.Y., Z.Y.M. and X.-F.Z. initiated the work.
-Z.Y., Z.Z. and Y.-C.W. performed the Monte Carlo simulations.
+Z.Y. and Z.Z. contributed equally to this work (co-first author).
+Z.Y., Z.Y.M. and X.F.Z. initiated the work.
+Z.Y. put forward the SQA scheme.
+Z.Y. and Z.Z. performed the QMC computational simulations.
+Y.H.Z. did the real time evolution in small size.
 All authors contributed to the analysis of the results.
-Z.Y.M. and X.-F.Z. supervised the project.
+X.Q., Z.Y.M. and X.F.Z. supervised the project.